This is a clone of the famous game by Rick

 no two planets are in the same spot.
 Notice some of the

-planets are in lower case, and one is planet "up arrow."
+planets are in lower case, and one is planet "caret."

 The first major roadblock was how to move the

 "ships."
-Now don't get the idea that I was glued to the computer,
+Don't get the idea that I was

-computer, but I was pounding Yuengling Lager.
+movie.
+I was pounding Yuengling Lager, not the keyboard.
 It was more like,

 "It's Saturday night, I've dialed up all my favorite Bulletin